What is Rent Expense?

 Rent expense refers to the total cost of using rental property for each reporting period.
 It is typically among the largest expenses that companies report.
 Only two expenses are usually larger than rental expense: cost of goods sold (COGS) and compensation (wages) expense.

-Rent expense explains how much cash was handed over during the reporting period.
-The accounting of this expense indicates how the rental space is used by the company.
-The expense is generally divided – on the income statement – between the production and selling & administrative sections.
+Rent expense is the payment made to a landlord for the rental space that is used by the company.
+For manufacturing companies the expense is generally divided – on the income statement – between the production and selling & administrative business units.
 It may sometimes simply be listed in the selling & administrative section of the income statement.

 - Rent expense is commonly one of the largest expenses a company reports.